Week 7

-At 85 years young, the indomitable Brother John Green is setting off on an extraordinary adventure—an eight-week journey around the British Isles using nothing but public buses.
-Launching on May 1st, 2025, Brother Green’s “Brother on a Bus” tour isn’t just about the miles he’ll cover.
-It’s a heartfelt mission to raise funds for our charity, share the story of our historic Hospital, and build excitement for our 900th anniversary in 2032.
+At 85 years young, our indomitable Brother John Green (Hospital of St Cross Almshouse Resident) set off on an extraordinary solo adventure —This was an eight-week circumnavigation journey around the British Isles using good old public buses.
+Brother Green’s “Brother on a Bus” tour launched on May 1st, 2025.
+This wasn’t just about the miles he covered but a heartfelt mission to raise funds for the Hospital’s Charity, raise awareness about our Historic Hospital, and build excitement for our 900th anniversary in 2032.

-Want to keep tabs on John’s progress?
-See his weekly blog and day to day photo galleries below!
+To retrospectively see John’s progress.
+Please view his weekly blog and day to day photo galleries below!

 For more information on Almshouses and the Almshouse Association please visit: